sergiogranadamoreno/dam-uniandes/README.md

 # dam-uniandes
-Website for a Max class at University of Los Andes (Colombia).
+Website for a Max course at University of Los Andes (Colombia).